-Contributors will receive 1 copy of the journal upon publication.
-We hope to be able to pay poets by the end of the third year of publication.
+- Contributors will receive 1 copy of the journal upon publication.
+We hope to be able to pay poets by the end of the fifth year of publication.

 The poems that move us most are the poems that make us forget that we are reading a poem.
 We believe any style, tone, form, subject matter has that potential.

-Please send us 1 poem at a time.
-If you’d like to send us more, we charge a fee to pay the editors who are providing feedback.
-It’s $5 to submit 3 poems and $10 to submit up to 6.
+For free feedback, please send us 1 poem at a time.
+If you’d like to send us more poems, we charge a fee to pay the editors who are providing feedback.
+It’s $10 to submit 3 poems and $20 to submit up to 6.

 The working poet is of particular importance to us.
 We define a working poet as a poet who doesn’t make their living from writing or the teaching of writing.
 Each issue will include 20 poets from our community of working writers and 20 poets from outside of that community, including those who happen to make their living from writing and teaching writing.

 Aside from a chance to be published, Yearling provides poets who do not have access to a workshop or a community the opportunity to get feedback on their work.
 Please do not submit to us unless you are comfortable hearing constructive feedback on your work.
 We value the time and energy you put into your work.
 Please be aware that we do not participate in an ongoing dialogue about a poem, but you are welcome to resubmit a piece as many times as you would like, as long as it is once within a three-month time frame.